This article applies to both “stationary” yoga teachers (like most of us) AND yoga teachers who’d like to take their yoga biz on the road.

 What is your greatest gift/skill?
 What do other people want to learn from you?
 Would you enjoy teaching others?
 Consider offering your knowledge in an online course format.

 Perhaps you are really great at social media for yoga teachers.
 Or maybe you’re an anatomy boss and instead of offering in-person workshops, you could create a digital workshop!
 Online courses are a great way to spread your message around the globe (instead of being limited to the city you live in).

 Pro-Tip: Online courses are a great business model – you create some amazing once and then you can sell it for years to come.
 Just be sure to update your content as things change.

 Brandon and I created an online course called Create Beautiful Yoga Websites.
 We help yoga teachers create their own website and learn how to market themselves online.
 We spent over a year creating this baby and we’re proud to say our students are getting amazing results!

 Alright, I’m convinced I should take my yoga business online – but where do I start?

 We believe creating a website is the logical first step.
 Your website is your business home base – and we don’t want you to be homeless 😉

-In this beginners guide, we’ll walk you through everything step by step.
+In this free video training, we’ll walk you through everything step by step.
 No tech experience required and you won’t need to hire an expensive designer!